-Open space on private sites in single detached house neighbourhood areas has traditionally been of two kinds.
+Open space on private sites in single detached house areas has traditionally been of two kinds.
 The semi-private space of the front yard provided a green streetscape - a public face for the visual enjoyment of both the residents and neighbours.
 The backyard was normally private open space for active use, while also mainly 'green' in appearance.

-The front yard will play an expanded role as it will become the primary outdoor space of some dwellings, as such it must often accommodate the useable patio of a unit, as well as be the public face on the streetscape.
+The front yard will play an expanded role as it will become the primary outdoor space of some dwellings.
+As such it must often accommodate the useable patio of a unit, as well as be the public face on the streetscape.

-The flexible siting options for different housing types will result in a different patterning of rear yard space, with portions of the traditional rear yard being occupied by a townhouses in a courtyard configuration or infill buildings.
-In some cases some open space will be brought into the centre of the space as a garden courtyard.
+The flexible siting options for different housing types will result in a different patterning of rear yard space, with portions of the traditional rear yard being occupied by infill buildings and/or other small house forms.
+In some cases on larger assemblies, some open space will be brought into the centre of the space as a garden courtyard.
 In all cases, however, some portion of rear yard open space will be located adjacent to neighbouring rear yards.

-- (a) Private open space - Ground-orientation is an important aspect of the variety of housing types allowed under this zoning. - (i) A minimum area of 10 m with a minimum dimension of 2.4 m of ground level (or near ground level) private outdoor space should be provided immediately adjacent to and accessible from each unit. - (ii) Balconies, decks and porches may augment, or substitute where semi-private open space is provided on site. - (iii) Small units (approx. 65 m sq. ft. or less) need not be provided with private open space if access is available to a shared open space. - (b) Semi-private or shared open space - Some siting options will create shared semi-private space, or garden/entry courtyards in the centre of the site. - (i) On townhouses in a courtyard configuration, where the shared open space is a major element of the design, minimum widths for semi-private courtyard space have been set. - (ii) Semi-private open space should be designed: - as a focus of development and an organizing element, not as 'leftover' space - as a primary outlook and entrance for units in the middle and rear sections of a site - to provide sufficient distance, screening, landscape, and outlook considerations for the mutual comfort of dwellings overlooking the space.
+(a) Private open space

+Ground-orientation is an important aspect of the housing types contemplated under this zoning.

+- (i) A minimum area of 10 m2 with a minimum dimension of 2.4 m of ground level (or near ground level) private outdoor space should be provided immediately adjacent to and accessible from each unit. - (ii) Balconies, decks and porches may augment, or substitute where semi-private open space is provided on site. - (iii) Small units (approx. 65 m^2 sq. ft. or less) need not be provided with private open space if access is available to a shared open space.

+(b) Semi-private or shared open space

+Some siting options will create shared semi-private space, or garden/entry courtyards in the centre of the site.
+A minimum size or dimension has not been set for this to enable flexibility in design and siting of buildings.

+- (i) Semi-private open space should be designed: - as a focus of development and an organizing element, not as 'leftover' space - as a primary outlook and entrance for units in the middle and rear sections of a site - to provide sufficient distance, screening, landscape, and outlook considerations for the mutual comfort of dwellings overlooking the space.